Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 The Cuisine

-Dining aboard the Seven Stars was without doubt the best gastronomy that I’ve enjoyed on a luxury train.
-I shouldn’t have been surprised, since when I passed the galley kitchen on the way to the ‘Jupiter’ dining car, I clocked at least 5 chefs deftly negotiating the cramp space, each smartly attired in chefs’ whites.
+Dining aboard the Seven Stars was without a doubt the best gastronomy that I’ve enjoyed on a luxury train.
+I shouldn’t have been surprised, since when I passed the galley kitchen on the way to the ‘Jupiter’ dining car, I clocked at least 5 chefs deftly negotiating the cramped space, each smartly attired in chefs’ whites.

-The Japanese lunch commenced with a bento tray of bite size starters – as much a visual feast as a culinary one.
+The Japanese lunch commenced with a bento tray of bite-size starters – as much a visual feast as a culinary one.

 My advice is to pace yourself with eating – the food doesn’t stop coming.
 A few hours later expect delightful afternoon tea treats from the Patisserie Muguet by Ryuji Ikeda, an acclaimed Kyushu pastry chef.
-The choice is tempting; delicate, pastel coloured macarons, green tea biscuits, hazelnut madeleines, and chocolate bonbons.
+The choice is tempting; delicate, pastel-coloured macarons, green tea biscuits, hazelnut madeleines, and chocolate bonbons.
 I devour a ‘Pandora’ cake – a handmade chocolate sphere, that when gently opened for me by one of the uniformed waiters, reveals a smooth nutty filling made from Kyushu chestnuts, from Kumamoto.

 As much a visual feast as a culinary one…

 Dinner was a gala affair, and everyone dressed for the occasion.
-I was reticent at first to don my bow tie, but the atmosphere was superb and in retrospect I’m pleased that the Seven Stars encourages a fairly strict dress code on the train; it certainly helps maintain the magic on-board.
+I was reticent at first to don my bow tie, but the atmosphere was superb and in retrospect, I’m pleased that the Seven Stars encourages a fairly strict dress code on the train; it certainly helps maintain the magic on-board.

 Chef Akara Kawabata had joined the train, to create the gourmet, seven course meal accompanied by champagne and Japanese wines and sake – we were clearly on track for a very special evening.